taogen-docs/resources-of-learning/#cs-foundations.md

 - Parsing Techniques (2008) by Dick Grune, Ceriel J.H.
 Jacobs
 - 程序员的自我修养 (2009) by 俞甲子, 石凡, 潘爱民
 - Language Implementation Patterns: Techniques for Implementing Domain-Specific Languages by Terence Parr
+- Writing Compilers and Interpreters: A Software Engineering Approach by Ronald Mak

+Programming Language Design

+- Programming Language Pragmatics (4th, 2015) by Michael L. Scott
+- Purely Functional Data Structures by Chris Okasaki
+- The Art of the Metaobject Protocol by Gregor Kiczales, Jim Des Rivieres, Daniel G. Bobrow
+- The Design and Evolution of C++ by Bjarne Stroustrup
+- Build Your Own Lisp by Daniel Holden
+- Algorithms Plus Data Structures Equals Programs by Niklaus Wirth
+- Writing An Interpreter In Go by Thorsten Ball
+- The Garbage Collection Handbook: The Art of Automatic Memory Management by Richard Jones

 <br>